SAP-samples/logistics-business-network-gtt-standardapps-samples/README.md

 ## Requirements

 * Make sure that you have met the requirements for the product version mentioned in the [Prerequisites](https://help.sap.com/docs/business-network-global-track-and-trace/cea0ff17c5ab4c1d96de9ccda35b6a6f/c9f7baf5f6e14be4ba9045786961de14.html) chapter of How to Send Documents from SAP S/4HANA to SAP Business Network Global Track and Trace.
 You can find this guide at http://help.sap.com/gtt.
-* The ABAP codes on Github to support fulfillment tracking apps for SAP Business Network Global Track and Trace shall be implemented in SAP S/4HANA 1909 SP03 on premise or higher.
+* The ABAP codes on Github to support fulfillment tracking apps for SAP Business Network Global Track and Trace shall be implemented in systems from SAP S/4HANA 1909 SP03 on premise to SAP S/4HANA 2022 on premise.
 Please note that the codes are not validated in its lower version or other ECC series of products, so you might need to do further adaptation work or build your own extractor.

 ## Download and Installation
 Click the link below to find the detailed installation guide.
 You can also find the guide in the “Document” folder.